Summary - Acknowledgment of Truths

 16. HEALTH, SOCIAL, AND ECONOMIC CONTEXT

-The document outlines the socio-economic, health, and land-use baseline for the Deep Geological Repository (DGR) project near the Revell site.
-It highlights tha...
+The document outlines the socio-economic, health, and cultural baseline for the Adaptive Phased Management (APM) project's Deep Geological Repository (DGR) in N...

 17. FINANCIAL SUPPORT FROM FEDERAL AUTHORITIES and 18.
 FEDERAL LAND THAT MAY BE USED

-The NWMO states that the Deep Geological Repository project receives no financial support from federal authorities and will not utilize any federal lands for it...
+The provided text asserts that the project receives no financial assistance from federal authorities and does not utilize any federal lands for its operations....

 19. INDIGENOUS, FEDERAL, AND PROVINCIAL ENVIRONMENTAL APPROVALS